jasonDBA/react-youtube-clone/README.md

 ## Description
-This video briefly depicts the Youtube Clone site using React.js, Node.js, MongoDB. <br/>
+This project briefly depicts the Youtube Clone site using React.js, Node.js, MongoDB. <br/>
 The first part shows how to download a project clone from GitHub and render the site. <br/>
 The second part describes the features and functions of the site. <br/>
 <br/>